 UEI limits the size of its classes to maintain the educational soundness of its instructional programs.
 Class size may vary from one subject area to another and from laboratory to lecture.
-For student to instructor ratios, please see the supplement insert for this Catalog.
+For student to instructor ratios, please see individual program descriptions in this Catalog.